henokmikre/static_generator/README.md

 ### Requirements

-- Drupal 8.6 or greater
+- Drupal 9.4 or greater
-- PHP 7.2 or greater
+- PHP 7.4 or greater
-- Drupal Console
+- Drush 10 or greater

 ### Installation
 - Install this module using the normal Drupal module installation process.